Investing in Startups Without Being Wealthy

 The company was founded by alumni of AngelList, the popular investment platform for accredited startup investors.

-Republic says it selects the companies you can invest in through a four-step screening analyzing the firm’s founders, product, mission, and proof of growth.
+Republic says it selects the companies you can invest in through a four-step screening process that analyzes a firm’s founders, product, mission, and proof of growth.
 It then performs lengthy due diligence before putting a company up for investment.

-In addition to offering investments, the Republic platform hosts six different investment groups, allowing for discussion, ideas, and advice.
+In addition to offering investments, the Republic platform hosts six different investment groups and allows for discussion, ideas, and advice between investors.
 Group members are also encouraged to invest together.

 Microventures was founded in 2009 for accredited investors and was an early funder of many top companies, including Twitter.
 It remains quite selective about the number of companies approved for investment.

 Like other platforms, Microventures offers information on each investment including the company’s fundraising goal, and the number of days left in the investment round.
 In most cases, a startup will offer details on how it intends to spend the money it raises.
-Many companies will also offer investors perks, such as free products or invitations to exclusive events.
+Many companies will also offer perks to investors, such as free products or invitations to exclusive events.